restic/restic/doc/030_preparing_a_new_repo.rst

 ****************************

 You can also store backups on Microsoft Azure Blob Storage.
-Export the Azure account name and key as follows:
+Export the Azure Blob Storage account name and key as follows:

 .. code-block:: console